bdshroyer/potpurri/README.md

 * *Motivation:* Installing and upgrading my preferred packages is simple, but involves some drudge work.
 * *Requirements:* This script assumes you have Anaconda 3 installed.
 * *Side Effects:* A new Python environment is created in conda, and conda gets updated prior to that creation.
+* *Notes:* The package's options are pretty fine-grained due to dependency management complexities (TFX libraries in particular do not appear to place nicely with the Tensorflow MacOS packages used to enable AMD GPUs).
+If you care about AMD GPUs, you're probably stuck on Python 3.9; otherwise use the newest version for which you can get Tensorflow support on Mac so that you can install the TFX libraries without a bunch of OS-specific dependencies getting in the way).

 ### vim-package.py